-Erectile dysfunction is marked by low levels of nitric oxide in the body.
-Nitric oxide helps the penis muscles relax in order to produce an erection.
-Phosphodiesterase 5 (PDE-5) inhibitors like Viagra stimulate the production of nitric oxide.
+Low levels of nitric oxide in addition to other factors, may contribute to erectile dysfuction.
+Nitric oxide helps the muscles of the penis relax, improving blood flow to the penis, and thereby helping produce an erection.
+Phosphodiesterase 5 (PDE-5) inhibitors such as Viagra, stimulate production of nitric oxide.
 But not everyone wants to take prescription drugs.
-So, could you combat erectile dysfunction by supplementing with vitamins?
+So, can you combat erectile dysfunction by supplementing with vitamins?

-Studies have demonstrated that vitamin D is important for various body functions and counteracts conditions known to contribute to erectile dysfunction such as hypertension, heart failure, metabolic syndrome and coronary artery disease.
-A vitamin D deficiency is associated with increased cardiovascular disease and erectile dysfunction.
+Studies have demonstrated that vitamin D is important for various bodily functions and counteracts conditions known to contribute to erectile dysfunction such as hypertension, heart failure, metabolic syndrome and coronary artery disease.
+Vitamin D deficiency is associated with an increased risk of cardiovascular disease and erectile dysfunction.

-Not only does vitamin D regulate proper penile endothelial function, but it also maintains levels of testosterone - the male sexual hormone needed for healthy erections.
+Not only does vitamin D help with erectile function, but it also helps maintain adequate levels of testosterone - the male sexual hormone needed for a healthy libido.

 According to the Endocrine Society, adults should take up to 4,000 IU of vitamin D per day.
-Foods that are high in vitamin D include fatty fish, cheese and egg yolk.
+Foods that are high in vitamin D include fatty fish, cheese and egg yolks.

-Zinc is not only useful in boosting immune function, but it may also promote a hormonal balance in men and increase endothelial functioning.
-A zinc deficiency was also found to hamper the production of sperm.
-A study of 100 male patients exposed that testosterone and luteinizing hormone (which triggers the production of testosterone in the male testicles) increased with supplementation of zinc sulfate at 250mg/day over six weeks.
+Zinc is not only useful in boosting immune function, but it may also promote hormonal balance in men, and help maintain endothelial function (the cells which line the inside of blood vessels).
+Zinc deficiency may hamper sperm production.
+A study of 100 male patients demonstrated that testosterone and luteinizing hormone (which triggers the production of testosterone in the male testicles) increased with zinc sulfate supplementation at 250mg/day over six weeks.
 Foods containing zinc include shellfish, legumes, nuts, dairy and eggs.

-But DHEA is not available as a food source.
-It can only be purchased as a supplement.
-However, there are serious side effects associated with DHEA supplementation including a rise in androgen levels and a heightened risk of hormone-based cancers.
+However, DHEA is not available as a food source.
+It can only be purchased as a supplement, and there are serious side effects associated with DHEA supplementation.
+These including a rise in androgen levels, which can increase the risk of diabetes and certain hormone-based cancers.
 Consult your doctor before supplementing with DHEA.

 This essential amino acid has been shown to boost nitric oxide production and could promote blood flow in patients with mild to moderate erectile dysfunction.
 In a paper in The Journal of Sexual Medicine, scientists determined that supplementation with L-arginine in dose ranges of 1,500 to 5,000 mg per day improved erectile dysfunction.
 Nuts, seeds, oats, and dairy products are known to contain l-arginine.